 Questions About Self Confidence

 “I am reading your book.
 Just finished chapter 1** I have a question.
 What do I need to work on if I feel confident about myself, but I feel others don’t.
 I value myself, but feel others don’t.
 What is this about?” – Zsa Zsa

 **My book, published in 2009, Self Esteem Secrets.

 I am glad you are enjoying the book I’ve written, Self Esteem Secrets.
 I’d love to know if you like it, and how it’s helping you?
 Others have sent me very positive comments which is great to hear!

 Your question ” What do I need to work on if I feel confident about myself, but I feel others don’t.
 I value myself, but feel others don’t.”

 This seems to show that you worry a lot about what other people think about you and that is affecting your self esteem.
 Is that so?
 Why do you worry so much about what others think?
 By doing this you give other people power over how you feel.
 Read this about how to stop worrying about what other people think.

 Next time you are in a social situation and feeling confident try to focus less on how others react.
-If you become sensitive to others’ reactions and their response to you, then your self consciousness can affect your thoughts and actions negatively.
-Rather than worrying what others think, you need to be confident and relaxed so you can be at your best.
-Just concentrate on presenting yourself, smile and be positive and others will respond to you positively.
+If you become sensitive to others’ reactions and their response to you, then your self-consciousness can affect your thoughts and actions negatively.
+Rather than worrying about what others think, you need to be confident and relaxed so you can be at your best.
+Just concentrate on presenting yourself, smile, and be positive and others will respond to you positively.

 You Need the Right Attitude to Be Confident